-Both Chapter 13 and Chapter 11 involve plans to rehabilitate a Debtor’s financial circumstance.
+Both Chapter 13 and Chapter 11 Bankruptcy involve Plans to rehabilitate a Debtor’s financial circumstances.
 Chapter 13 pertains to “wage earners” and usually intends to cure mortgage arrearages.
-Motions for Relief from Stay, Objections to the proposed Plans and Motion to Dismiss or Convert based on lack of feasibility and failure to comply with statutory requirements are the main Creditor tools.
-Chapter 11s are more sophisticated and require more strategic planning on a Creditor’s part.
+The main Creditor tools are filing Motions for Relief from Stay, Objections to the proposed Plans and Motions to Dismiss or Convert, based on lack of feasibility and failure to comply with statutory requirements.
+A Chapter 11 Bankruptcy filing is more sophisticated and requires more strategic planning on behalf of a Creditor.

-Unsecured Creditors may seem to play only a small part in reorganizations but the ability to control votes of an impaired class Creditors offers some leverage to unsecured Creditors in certain cases.
+Unsecured Creditors may seem to play only a small part in Bankruptcy Reorganizations but the ability to control votes of an impaired class of Creditors frequently offers some leverage to unsecured Creditors.

-Tom Reilly has represented secured and unsecured Creditors in successfully navigate Chapter 11 and Chapter 13 reorganizations.
+Attorney Tom Reilly has represented both secured and unsecured Creditors in successfully navigated Chapter 11 and Chapter 13 reorganizations.